sskoul/sskoul.github.io/_pages/about.md

 Research
 ======

 My research focuses on the mathematical foundations of Game Theory, Machine Learning, and Optimization.
-I am particularly interested in developing and analyzing decision-making algorithms for fundamental economic settings, such as auctions, markets, and traffic systems.
+I am particularly interested in understanding the collective behavior of machine learning algorithms in fundamental economic settings, such as auctions, markets, and traffic systems.

 News
 ======